needle-mirror/com.unity.entities/Documentation~/ecs_creating_systems.md

 * [Entities.ForEach] -- the simplest way to iterate over ECS component data.
 * [Job.WithCode] -- execute a lambda function as a single, background job.
+* [IJobEntity] -- the second simplest way to iterate over ECS component data.
+Use this when wanting to write once, and do multiple schedule.
 * [IJobEntityBatch] -- a "lower level" mechanism for iterating over ECS component data chunk-by-chunk.
 * [C# Job System] -- create and schedule general purpose C# jobs.